sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/updating_campaigns.md

   </figure>
 </div>

-On this page, click "Preview" to select the campaign that should be updated.
+On this page, click **Preview** to select the campaign that should be updated.

 You'll then see which changesets will be created, updated (on the code host), deleted and removed from the campaign or left untouched: